Catallactic/catallactic-site/docs/litepaper.md

 In this section we will discuss who is the suitable issuer of CryptoCommodity tokens.
 A CryptoCommodity requires a collateral and redeemability.
 Anyone that can provide a collateral and an ability to redeem the tokens that issues can become a CryptoCommodity Issuer.
 This ability to collateral and redeemability can be a project and take benefit of the fundraising stage to launch the project that provides the issuer these features.

 Providing representative money boosts the real economy in sense that society is built from botton up, from the consumers will.
 Also guarantees price formation.
 And prevents currency debasement.
+The scope of use cases is being developed.

 ### 5.1.
 Commodity Providers

+The more intuitive model of Representative money is this based on commodities as commodities have been extensively used as a medium of exchange in civilization.
+Different commodities would allow creating different projects.
+Some are included below.

 #### 5.5.1.
 Mining Companies